Nafis-Ahtasum/double-perovskite-Oxide/README.md

 # double-perovskite-Oxide
-This is a work flow that discovers lead free double perovskite oxides  and validates with first principles DFT
+This is a work flow that discovers lead free double perovskite oxides  and validates them with first-principles DFT